Skip to main content

 The Best Pine Script Generator

-Alright, enough theory – let's build something that works.
-I'm going to walk you through creating a combined RSI and EMA indicator because this combination has literally saved me from countless bad trades.
+Enough theory — let's build something that works.
+I'm going to walk through creating a combined RSI and EMA indicator because this combination has saved me from countless bad trades.

 If you're new to Pine Script, don't worry.
 I'll explain everything step by step.
-For a more comprehensive introduction, you might want to check out our Pine Script Tutorial: A Quick Start Guide for Beginners.
+For a more detailed introduction, check out our Pine Script Tutorial: A Quick Start Guide for Beginners.

 Getting Started with the Pine Editor